overwolf/apis-sample-apps/README.md

 Sample apps to make the OW creators' lives easier: each app demonstrates the primary usage in a particular API.

+## Usage

+* Download the repo to your machine.
+* Load each folder to the OW client as unpacked extension.

 ## app-channels-sample

 Demonstrates how to use the app channels feature and API.